-Against this backdrop, your Manager's focus on the fundamentals of the portfolio's holdings has put your Company in good stead, and positions it well as a going concern for the long term.
-Meanwhile, the sell-off presents opportunities.
-Details of your Company's performance and changes to the portfolio for the year under review are discussed in the Investment Manager's Review on page 10.
+Your Manager remains convinced of the fundamentals of the portfolio's holdings and feels that the degree of pessimism, especially in the latter half-year, has been unwarranted.
+Details of your Company's performance for the year under review are discussed in the Investment Manager's Review on page 7.